 Do you have an idea for an app but lack the programming knowledge to begin building it?
 In this weekly blog series, How To Unleash Your Inner App Developer, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod Touch, and iPad.
 Join me each week on this adventure, and you will experience how fun turning your ideas into reality can be!
-This is Part 2 of the series.
-If you're just getting started now, check out the beginning of the series here (This post has been updated to iOS 7.1.)
+This is Part 7 of the series.
+If you're just getting started now, check out the beginning of the series here (this post has been updated to iOS 7.1.)

-As new iOS apps flood the App Store every day — recently topping 900,000— we know it’s tough to tell which ones are worth their salt.
+As new iOS apps flood the App Store every day — recently topping 1,000,000 — we know it’s tough to tell which ones are worth their salt.
 But thanks to our Weekly Scoop, you can have the best for free!
 Here you’ll find a weekly roundup of the coolest apps free or at a discount for a limited-time only.
 Each week features the best and brightest from websites like FreeAppReport, AppsGoneFree, AppieDay, AppShopper and more.

 Hurry!
 Get 'em while they’re hot!

 The dust hasn't even settled on Apple's mega-acquisition of Beats by Dre and Beats Music.
 The subscription service has been regarded as a better interface than iTunes Radio, Apple's internally developed answer to Pandora and Spotify.
 Now, Amazon wants to get into the act.
 Not satisfied selling music, books and movies, they now offer a streaming service called Prime Music.
 The service has over one million songs, including popular Grammy winners, so this is not a rehash of your father's old playlist.

 in 37 countries for certain models of it 5 watt European USB iPhone power adapter.
 The company says that in “rare cases” the power adapter may overheat and “pose a safety risk.”